paulutsa/3033/Lab01.md

 ### 1. Set Up Ubuntu VM: (This part is your Lab 00)

-- Download and install VirtualBox or VMware.
+- Download and install Hypervisor (VirtualBox or VMware)
 - Download an Ubuntu Desktop ISO image from the official website.
-- Create a new virtual machine and install Ubuntu using the ISO image as the installation source.
+- Create a new virtual machine and install Ubuntu using the ISO image (CD/DVD) as the installation source.

 ### 2. Install Development Tools